Skip to contents

 Reference points in salmonMSE

-salmonMSE is an age-structured model that can relax the assumptions from the introduction:
+salmonMSE is an age-structured model that can relax the assumptions from the typical spawner-return model:

 2. The calendar-year return can comprise of multiple brood years